abust005/osr-rover-code/setup/rover_bringup.md

 ## Confirming connection to the INA260

-If you installed the INA260 voltage, current, and power monitor on the PCB, let's check if we're able to connec to it by running the test script:
+If you installed the INA260 voltage, current, and power monitor on the PCB, let's check if we're able to connect to it by running the test script:

 ```bash
 cd ~/osr_ws/src/osr-rover-code/scripts